ccoenen/tostify/README.md

 Note to windows users
 ---------------------

 On Windows, you can use "Scheduled Tasks" instead of crontab to automate downloads.
+To install hpricot (used in this project), you'll need the [RubyDevKit](http://rubyinstaller.org/downloads/)